darkirbyy/azertype/README.md

 The tests use their own database and cache directory, and the relevant environment constants are redefined in the **phpunit.xml** file.

 - To run unit tests : `composer tests-unit`.
 Logs and code coverage are stored in *.test-results*.
 - To run integration tests : `composer tests-inte`.
-No log/coverage.
+Logs are stored in *.test-results*.
 - To run both, use the shorthand : `composer tests-all`.

 ## Stage